 But, that’s the reason why, if you start mastering only one stock and get to know it intimately, this stock strategy can help you get rich.

-In summary, professional skilled traders focus on only one thing and they master that thing.
-In other words, a big part of the success achieved by pro traders comes from specializing in single stock trading.
-The single stock strategy will allow you the beat the market, and only trade what you mastered.
-Trading when you only have an edge is what professional traders do.
+In summary, professional, skilled traders focus on only one thing and they master that thing.
+In other words, a big part of the success achieved by pro traders comes from specializing in mastering a one-stock trading strategy.
+The single-stock strategy will allow you to beat the market and only trade what you have mastered.
+Trading when you have an edge is what professional traders do.

-Here is a short summary of what you have learned:
+Here is a summary of what you have learned:

 - Mastering one single stock is better than being a jack of all trades.

 - Master a stock with high liquidity and volatility.